 The reasons for substance abuse are complex.
 Not one strategy or outreach effort will reach everyone in the community, but with an active youth coalition, we can broaden our ability to identify and educate the Riverhead community about the risks and consequences of substance use.

-The RYC welcomes new members to participate in meetings, projects, and campaigns.
+RYC welcomes new members to participate in meetings, projects, and campaigns.
 Youth volunteers are required to submit an application with parental permission slips.
-RYC meetings are held once a month at the Riverhead CAP office located at 518 East Main Street Suite 106 in Riverhead.
-All members are notified of meetings via e-mail.
+RYC meetings are held once a month at the Glenwood Village Clubhouse in Riverhead.
+All members are notified of meetings via e-mail and the Remind app.
 Additional RYC meetings may be scheduled as needed when projects are in progress.
 Members help decide which projects best fit into our current strategic plan.

-By developing leadership skills, participants will be affect positive change in the Riverhead community by raising awareness about the risks and consequences of drug and alcohol abuse among youth.
-We accomplish this through a variety of projects, including: Sticker Shock Campaign, Medication Take Back Events, Environmental Scans, Media Campaigns, and the Samantha Skunk Program.
-Descriptions of each can be found under the Projects tab.
-Anyone interested in participating in the RYC should contact Riverhead CAP at 727-3722; speak to Ms. Miloski at ext.
+Through their leadership skills, RYC members create positive change in the Riverhead community by raising awareness about the risks and consequences of drug and alcohol abuse among youth and helping to reduce access to these substances.
+We accomplish this through a variety of projects, including: Sticker Shock Campaign, Medication Take Back Events, Environmental Scans, Media Campaigns, Town Hall Meetings, Presentations, and the Samantha Skunk Program.
+Descriptions of each can be found under the Projects tab and you can watch a short video of the projects here.
+Anyone interested in participating in the RYC should contact Riverhead CAP at (631) 727-3722; speak to Ms. Miloski at ext.
 106 or Ms. Redmond at ext.
 107.